 It’s a fact of life that new-build properties can involve some form of snagging defects.
 Snagging is a source of frustration for new-build owners that just want to be able to enjoy their new home without having to lean on the developer to fix every little thing.

-Snagging.org is a great place to start to learn about the after-sales care of the leading developers.
+Although getting advice from local experts is usually a great route to take, such as this article on the best builders in Leeds from a local estate agent in Leeds, snagging.org is another good place to learn about the after-sales care of the leading developers.
 There are threads and posts galore on here, detailing the stories of many homeowners up and down the UK.
 It’s a useful research exercise to explore this forum, as it gives you a picture of the typical snagging issues you may incur with each developer.

 Of course, if you don’t like the idea of going with a large-scale housebuilder that may prioritise volume over a quality finish, you could opt for smaller regional new home builders.
 These regional firms may lack the financial flexibility to offer discounts to seal the deal, but you might have more say in the end product of your home, including finishes and designs.